charlestati/Epitech-Api-CS/API-REFERENCE.md

 ## New API instance
-It's really simple to create new instance, but you need some explanation to configure it.
+It's really simple to create a new instance, but you need some explanation to configure it.
 First of all, three arguments are possible but optional :
 * **Maximum execution time** of web request *(default: 1'30)*
 * **Web agent** of API *(default: ".NET Epitech API")*
 * **HttpStatusCode(s) to ignore** during a WebRequest Exeption *(default: none)*